codyde/kubecon-minilab-contour/README.md

 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml
 ```

-To confirm Contour has been installed, we can execute...
+To confirm Contour has been installed, we can execute the following command which will list all Pods and Services within our cluster.

 ```bash
 kubectl get pods, svc -A
 ```

-Which will list all Pods and Services within our cluster.

-**Important Note - Specific to THIS Lab** - We will need to edit our Service afterwards to enable external IP access.
+**_Important Note - Specific to This Lab_** - We will need to edit our Service afterwards to enable external IP access.
 Our instances are not configured for dynamic load balancers.
 This is not a typical step needed in most environments.

 ```bash
 kubectl edit svc envoy -n projectcontour